charts

 storage.data.enabled bool true Specifies whether persistent storage should be provisioned for data storage.

-storage.data.mountPath string "" The path where the data storage should be mounted on the container.
+storage.data.mountPath string "" The default path where the data storage should be mounted on the container.
 Default: "/config".

 storage.data.storage string "" The default amount of persistent storage allocated for each data storage.
 Default: "1Gi".